byuly/Sleep-Detector/README.md

-# 🚨Sleep Detector - Driver Wellness Monitoring System🚨
+# 🚨Sleep Detector - Driver Wellness Monitoring System

 ## Overview
 This advanced computer vision application is designed to enhance driver safety by monitoring critical physiological and emotional states during long-haul drives.
 Initially started as a posture detector, the project has evolved into a comprehensive system that helps prevent fatigue-related accidents and provides insights into driver well-being.